Is this a Prototype or an MVP? Well, actually, it’s a Proof of Concept.

 A PoC is by no means ‘production ready’.
 Its functionality is limited/ focusing on the aspects to be proved — it is way less than the full product.
 Its architecture and implementation follow rapid application development practices — introducing assumptions, static data, hard-coded elements, mocked APIs, etc.).

-Usually, the PoC is not concerned with scalability (could work great but might not be ready to scale).
+Usually, the PoC is not concerned with scalability (it could work great but might not be ready to scale).
 It may not include full security models and layers (makes sense to invest in security after a decision to move beyond PoC).
 And finally, it may not be reusable (refactoring and re-engineering might be needed if there is a decision to move on).

 Also referred to as static prototypes, wireframes are visual guides representing the structure/layout of a website or an application.
 They arrange graphical elements and layout/ structures, serving a particular purpose — as defined by a product concept or other creative idea.